technicaltidbits/gridsome-forestry-starter/projects/configuring-vale.md

 ## Conclusion

 Now you know what a `.vale.ini` file is and its basic components.
-Now, you'll create a `.vale.ini` file and run the CLI to lint a sample Markdown file, using Vale's and Microsoft's style rules.
+Next, you'll create a `.vale.ini` file and run the CLI to lint a sample Markdown file, using Vale's and Microsoft's style rules.
 To get started with the tutorial, click [here](https://technicaltidbits.net/journal/configuring-vale-tutorial).